abezr/climate-negotiaiton/README.md

 **What excites me**: A rare mission with real validation and serious backing — and a team I'd be proud to join.

-**Where I see us focusing**: Evaluation depth, domain prioritization, trust architecture.
+**Where I see us focusing**: Evaluation depth, trust architecture, platform evolution.

-**What I'm eager to build**: Metrics infrastructure, transparency features, RAG optimization.
+**What I'm eager to build**: Observability infrastructure, transparency features, migration pathways.

 **Question I'd love to explore together**: How do we help users trust AI enough to benefit, but stay skeptical enough to catch errors?